cjthedj97/blog/_posts/2024-02-21-guide-to-using-nfpm-on-scripts.md

 nfpm pkg --packager archlinux
 ```
 **4.** Once the package is created bring it over to the system you want to install it on and run the respective install command on the generated package:

+> If you changed the package name you will need to change it here too.
+{: .prompt-info }

 Debain and Derivatives
 ```bash